moosekan/ECPE/README.md

 # Emotion-Cause Pair Extraction in Conversations

-This repository presents a comparative study of different approaches to **Emotion-Cause Pair Extraction (ECPE)** in conversations, as part of SemEval-2024 Task 3.
+This repository presents a comparative study of different approaches to **Emotion-Cause Pair Extraction (ECPE)** in conversations.
 The task involves identifying emotions and their underlying causes from multi-turn dialogue data.

 ---